Tierion/now-boltwall/README.md

 # The `now` Boltwall Builder

 An easy to deploy gateway for enabling payments and authentication with other compatible applications.
-The package simply exposes a simple expressjs server with the last middleware being a `boltwall` paywall.
+The package simply exposes an expressjs server with the last middleware being a `boltwall` paywall.
-Any middleware used after it will be subject to the paywall
+Any middleware used after it will be subject to the paywall.

+To learn more about `boltwall`, checkout the module's [documentation](https://github.com/tierion/boltwall) for detailed information on its API, using in standalone server, how it uses macaroons for authorization, and much more.

 ## Usage

-Copy the `example` directory in this project. `index.js` exposes the api endpoint you want behind the paywall[1].
+Copy the `example` directory in this project. `index.js` exposes the api endpoint you want behind the paywall.
 Make sure you have [now](https://zeit.co/now) and [OpenNode](https://opennode.co) setup, then in the directory run:

 ```bash